WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 Q. In the WPDOS forum at wpuniverse.com you offered a solution to a problem that I have been having with WordPerfect, but I simply don't like your solution.
 It involves more steps than I want to take and requires more time than I want to spend.
 Please give me a simpler solution instead.

 A. The solution that I offered is the only way to solve the problem without causing other problems.
-If you don't want to solve the problem, or if you prefer to create additional problems in addition to the one you are asking about, then don't use my solution.
+If you don't want to solve the problem, or if you prefer to create new problems in addition to the one you are asking about, then don't use my solution.

 Q. I'm a lot smarter than most people who visit your site, so I was able to figure out that your instructions imply that I should perform certain steps that you never explicitly mention.
 Anyway, I performed those steps that you clearly implied but never explicitly stated, and now my WordPerfect setup won't work at all.
 This is all your fault!
 Why did you imply that I should do those things that caused so much damage?
 How dare you imply such dangerous things?